kastnerp/kastnerp.github.io/_news/announcement_20.md

 inline: false
 ---

 Our student [Maryam Almaian](https://www.linkedin.com/in/maryam-almaian-83974116b/) secured a $500 Kendeda Micro Grant from the Brook Byers Institute for Sustainable Systems.
-We used the funds to run validations on for a heat transfer tookit she's building as part of her master's thesis at Georgia Tech.
-See her Linkin post [here](https://www.linkedin.com/posts/activity-7184935167436681216-sWPK).
+We used the funds to run validations on for a heat transfer toolkit she's building as part of her master's thesis at Georgia Tech.
+See her LinkedIn post [here](https://www.linkedin.com/posts/activity-7184935167436681216-sWPK).

 Thank you to the Kendeda board and Brook Byers Institute for Sustainable Systems for their generous support.

 Congrats again, Maryam!

 <div class="row justify-content-sm-center">
     <div class="col-sm-10 mt-3 mt-md-0">